How to Recycle Plastic Bags

 Outside the San Francisco Bay Area

-For locations of plastic bag recyclers near you, please consult earth911.com, a nationwide search engine for recycling centers.
-Just click “Where To Recycle” in the top nav bar and then enter “plastic bags” and your zip code to find the drop-off locations closest to you. earth911.com can find recycling centers for many household items.
+For locations of plastic bag recyclers near you, please consult the Green Directory, a nationwide search engine for recycling centers.
+Just click on “Green Directory” at the top of this page and then enter “plastic bags” and your zip code to find the drop-off locations closest to you.
+Our Green Directory can find recycling centers for many household items.

 Make a Personal Commitment